doctorfree/Asciiville/README.md

 ```

 ### Example invocations

-The `asciiville` command is intended to serve as the primary interface to invoke
+The `asciiville` command is intended to serve as the primary interface to
-the `btop` system monitor and `cava` spectrum visualizer.
-The `asciiville` command
+invoke commands.
+The `asciiville` command utilizes several different terminal
-utilizes several different terminal emulators and can also be used to invoke
+emulators and can also be used to invoke any specified command.
+Some example
-any specified system monitor.
-Some example invocations of `asciiville` follow.
+invocations of `asciiville` follow.

-Open the btop client and cava visualizer in fullscreen mode.
-The client
+Open the btop client in fullscreen mode:
-will open in the xfce4-terminal emulator and the visualizer in gnome-terminal:

-`asciiville -f`
+`asciiville -F`

-Open the btop client and cava visualizer in fullscreen mode using the
-tilix terminal emulator and displaying the visualizer using quarter-height:
+Open the btop client in fullscreen mode using the tilix terminal emulator

-`asciiville -f -q -t`
+`asciiville -F -t`

-Open the cantata MPD graphical client and cava visualizer:

-`asciiville -c`

-Open the btop client in the cool-retro-term terminal and cava visualizer
+Open the btop client in the cool-retro-term terminal:
-in gnome-terminal:

 `asciiville -r`

-The btop system monitor can be opened directly without using asciiville.
-Similarly, the cava spectrum visualizer can be opened directly without asciiville.

-`btop` # In one terminal window

-`cava`    # In another terminal window

 To test the btop lyrics fetchers: